xXKHaLeD098Xx/WorldPlayerCount/README.md

 [![](https://poggit.pmmp.io/shield.state/WorldPlayerCount)](https://poggit.pmmp.io/p/WorldPlayerCount)
 [![Poggit](https://poggit.pmmp.io/ci.shield/xXKHaLeD098Xx/WorldPlayerCount/WorldPlayerCount?style=flat-square)](https://poggit.pmmp.io/ci/xXKHaLeD098Xx/WorldPlayerCount/WorldPlayerCount)
 <br>
-This is a PocketMine addon plugin for "Slapper" that shows the player count of a specific world in the Slapper's NameTag. <br>
+This is a PocketMine addon plugin for "Slapper" that shows the player count of a specific world(s) in the Slapper's NameTag. <br>
 I have tested this, and it's bug-free so far, so feel free to use it!
 ## Versions
 - v1.0-beta